40 published epidemiologic studies have examined the link between genital talc use by women and ovarian cancer since the 1980s.

 - Cramer et al. 1982: Possibly the first definitive case-control study, involving 430 women, that provided support for an association between talc and ovarian cancer.

 - In addition, a 2008 meta-analysis on behalf of the International Agency for Research on Cancer (IARC) reviewed all prior epidemiologic studies and identified eight studies with the best methodologies.
 These well-designed studies all found that talc users were significantly more likely to develop ovarian cancer with more talc applications.
 This meta-analysis found the increased risk of talc use associated with ovarian cancer falls squarely in the range of 30 to 60 percent and likely around 40 percent.
-Based on this study, the IARC concluded that talc is a “possible carcinogen.”
+Based on this study, the IARC concluded that platy talc (talc without fibers) is a “possible carcinogen.”

 - Even research funded by Johnson & Johnson (Gross & Berg 1995 and Huncharek 2003) has found statistically significant cancer risks associated with genital talc use.